Characters: Pokémon Elite Four

 Sinnoh Elite Four

-- Meaningful Name: Aaron is like arachnid.
+- Meaningful Name: Bertha.

 - Boke and Tsukkomi Routine: The wise guy to Volkner's straight man.